pradyumnamahajan/blitz/README.md

 # CropDex

-CropDex is an App created for Smart India Hackthon by team Blitz.
+CropDex is an App created for Smart India Hackathon by team Blitz.

 Had a lot of fun and learnt a lot from this project.